-lf Then Both spouses currently qualify for ALTCS The penalty period is divided and applied equally between the spouses.
-The customer is in a transfer penalty period when the spouse applies and qualifies for ALTCS The remaining penalty period is divided and applied equally between the spouses.
-The transfer penalty period was divided between the spouses, but one spouse dies or becomes ineligible for ALTCS before the end of the penalty period.
+If Then Both spouses currently qualify for ALTCS The penalty period is divided and applied equally between the spouses.
+The remaining penalty period is divided and applied equally between the spouses. between the spouses, but one spouse dies or becomes ineligible for ALTCS before the